Euroclear UK & International: Operations

-The project was launched in 1993, following the TAURUS fiasco, and the operating company CrestCo was founded in 1996.
-CREST was acquired by Euroclear in August 2002.

 Members

 There are two classes of members on CREST: members and sponsored members.
 Members are usually pension funds, inter-dealer brokers or other large financial institutions with significant resources.
 Sponsored members have the same rights and responsibilities as members.
 However, given that they do not have the financial or technical resources of the full members, they rely on their sponsoring member to interface with CREST.

 Registrars and CREST Depository Interest (CDI)

 UK stocks are held by registrars who are members of CREST and are therefore integrated into the transfer of ownership.
 Irish equities and ETF securities are also settled directly through CREST members.

 For international stocks, CREST holds a pool of them in a local depository, such as Clearstream for German stocks and CDS for Canadian stocks.
 CREST then issues a CDI to each holder of the security, which can then be transferred in CREST just like a UK equity.
 This is similar to the depositary receipts issued in other countries.
 However, restrictions apply to CDIs.
 They are not withdrawable or depositable into/out of CREST.
 This is because a CDI is an electronic reflection of the underlying security held in the domestic (country of origin) market.
 The security provided by CDI are "international securities" in deed poll which includes security through equity shares, Eurobonds, domestic bonds and depository receipts.
 International securities must be eligible to be held within or through a CSD, which includes Euroclear, DTC, SIS SegaIntersettle (the Swiss clearing system) and any other national or international central securities depositories from time to time specified in the CREST International Manual.
 The economic rights are not affected by the use of the CDIs.